Damigah/Web-App-DevOps-Project/README.md

 ### **Delivery Date**

+**Making Changes in the Main Branch**

 A delivery date column was added to the main branch into `app.py` and `orders.html` files by merging branches from `feature/add-delivery-date` into `main`.
-Within the feature/add-delivery-date I had modified the branch to add the delivery date into both files using Visual Studio Code.
-After making the changes into the branch, I `git add . `, `git commit -m "message"` and utilised `git push --set-upstream origin feature/add-delivery-date` to set up the branch in my **remote repository** and `git push`.
-I made a **pull request** from feature/add-delivery-date into main and reviewed the changes.
-After being satisfied with the changes, I merge the two branches.
+Within the feature/add-delivery-date modified the branch to add the delivery date into both files using Visual Studio Code/Git Bash.
+After making the changes into the branch, utilise `git add . `, `git commit -m "message"` and use `git push --set-upstream origin feature/add-delivery-date` to set up the branch in the **remote repository** and `git push`.
+Make a **pull request** from `feature/add-delivery-date` into `main` and reviewed the changes.
+After being satisfied with the changes, merge the two branches.

+**Reverting Changes**

 It was then not needed to modify the files and had to **revert** the changes back by using `git pull` to fetch the contents in the **remote repository**.
-I made a feature branch using `git branch revert-delivery-date` from the main branch.
-I use **git checkout revert-delivery-date** to switch into the branch and used the `git log` command to find the log before merging into main.
-When the appropiate log was found I used **git revert 23c0b3** to revert the changes and `git push --set-upstream origin revert-delivery-date` and `git push` the changes into my remote repository.
-I made a pull request and check the changes into the main branch before merging the two branches.
-I check my main branch to see the changes made.
+Make a feature branch using `git branch revert-delivery-date` from the main branch.
+Use `git checkout revert-delivery-date` to switch into the branch and used the `git log` command to find the log before merging into `main`.
+When the appropiate log was found used `git revert '{number-of-revert}` to revert the changes and `git push --set-upstream origin revert-delivery-date` and `git push` the changes into the remote repository.
+Make a pull request and check the changes into the main branch before merging the two branches.
+Check out the `main` branch to see the changes made.

 ### **Dockerfile**